SGT-Winters/OS-3502-Assigments/README.md

 * Verify correct final balances
 * Measure performance impact of synchronization

+#### Approach
+Simulated a multi-threaded banking system that addes the proper synchronization using mutex locks.
+Phase 2 implements the locks to prevent mutiple threads from modifying the account at the same time.
+This ensures that the balance remains consistent and prevents any race conditions.
+The program also records the start time and end time between transactions and gives the total time taken for all transactions.

 ### Helpful Videos
 #### Phase 1
 Pthreads in C: https://www.youtube.com/watch?v=ldJ8WGZVXZk<br>